-The deity is AGNI, having the attributes of the dawn, or the AGNI entitled to a share of the morning oblation, or the pure or simple AGNI.
-The Rishi is KUTSA, the metre, Trishtubh.
+The deity is Agni, having the attributes of the dawn, or the Agni entitled to a share of the morning oblation, or the pure or simple Agni.
+The Rishi is Kutsa, the metre, Trishtubh.

-1. Two periods, of different complexions,b revolve
+1. Two periods, of different complexions, b revolve

-u This verse terminates the following hymns, with one exception, as far as the hundred and first Súkta.
+[&]quot;This verse terminates the following hymns, with one exception, as far as the hundred and first Súkta.
 Mitra, Varuña, and Aditi have been before noticed.
-By Sindhu, is to be understood the divinity presiding over, or identified with, flowing water; and it may mean either the sea, or flowing streams • collectively, or the river Indus.
+By Sindhu, is to be understood the divinity presiding over, or identified with, flowing water; and it may mean either the sea, or flowing streams collectively, or the river Indus.
 Prithiví and Dyu are the personified earth and heaven.
-These are requested to honour, meaning to preserve or perpetuate, whatever blessing has been asked for (tan mámahantam); from maha, to venerate or worship; tad, that, refers here to A'yus, or life.
+These are requested to honour, meaning to preserve or perpetuate, whatever blessing has been asked for (tan mámahantam); from maha, to venerate or worship; tad, that, refers here to Ayus, or life.